Paul-mwaura/Droid021/README.md

-### Hi there, I'm Vince 👋
+### Hi there, I'm Paul 👋

-## I'm a Deep learning practitoner, hobbyist & researcher!
+## I'm a Deep learning practitoner, data analyst & researcher!
 - 🔭 Currently building and deploying models on edge devices
-- 💬 How to reach me: vincivenv@gmail.com, @darctrac3 on twitter
+- 💬 How to reach me: paulmwaura254@gmail.com
-- 🤔 Ask me about Deep learning, Pytorch, React, Flutter or any tech related stuff
+- 🤔 Ask me about Deep learning, Pytorch, React, Django or any tech related stuff

 <br />